 The non-hydrostatic ARPS prediction model with full physics is used during the assimilation cycles and for the follow-on forecast.
-The physics options used include the Lin ice microphysics, Goddard long and shortwave radiation, a 2-layer soil model and the TKE-based subgrid-scale turbulence and PBL parameterization (see Xue et al. 2001 for details).
-A 611 × 611 × 53 grid at 3-km horizontal grid spacing is used (Fig. 1).
+The physics options used include the Lin ice microphysics, Goddard long- and short-wave radiation, a two-layer soil model and the turbulent kinetic energy (TKE)based subgrid-scale turbulence and PBL parametrization (see Xue et al., 2001, for details).
+A $611 \times 611 \times 53$ grid at 3 km horizontal grid spacing is used (Figure 1).
 The domain depth is 25 km and the near-surface vertical grid spacing is about 50 m.
-Initial analysis and lateral boundary conditions (LBCs) for the ARPS model are from the Japan Meteorological Agency (JMA) 6-hourly gridded regional analyses at 20-km horizontal resolution with 20 pressure levels.
-The JMA analyses were produced using a multivariate three-dimensional (3D) optimum interpolation (OI) method to combine first-guess fields from JMA's regional spectral model (RSM) with observations from a variety of platforms (Segami et al. 1989; Onogi 1998; Tsuyuki and Fujita 2002).
+Initial analysis and lateral boundary conditions (LBCs) for the ARPS model are from the Japan Meteorological Agency (JMA) 6-hourly gridded regional analyses at 20 km horizontal resolution with 20 pressure levels.
+The JMA analyses were produced using a multivariate 3D optimum interpolation (OI) method to combine first-guess fields from JMA's regional spectral model (RSM) with observations from a variety of platforms (Segami et al., 1989; Onogi, 1998; Tsuyuki and Fujita, 2002).

 The ARPS 3DVAR uses an incremental form of the cost function that includes the background, observation, and mass-continuity equation constraint terms.
-The analysis variables include the three wind components, potential temperature, pressure, and water vapor mixing ratio (Gao et al. 2004).
-In the current system, the cross-correlations between variables are not included in the background error covariance.
-The spatial covariance of background error is assumed spatially homogeneous and Gaussian, and is modeled using a recursive filter.
-The observation errors are assumed to be uncorrelated so that the observation error covariance matrix is diagonal, and its diagonal elements are specified according to the estimated observation errors.
-The standard derivations of the observational errors are prescribed to be 1.5 ms-1 and 3 ms-1 for $V_r$ and $V{GBVTD}$ data based on the statistics of data samples.
-For the radar data, a 10 km horizontal and 4 grids vertical covariance de-correlation scales are used in the 3DVAR.
+The analysis variables include the three wind components, potential temperature, pressure, and water vapour mixing ratio (Gao et al., 2004).
+In the current system, the crosscorrelations between variables are not included in the